Pimeko/LudumExtension/README.md

-A tiny Chrome extension that works on Ludum Dare pages and allows to:
+A Google Chrome extension for Ludum Dare that:

-- Display the submitted game entry of each commenter, integrated in the comment itself
+- Displays each commenter’s submitted game directly in their comment
-- Shows a ✅ if the connected user has already commented on their game
+- Shows a ✅ if the logged-in user has already commented on their game

+## How to install

+- Download the latest release and unzip it
+- Open `chrome://extensions` in Google Chrome
+- Enable **Developer Mode** (top right)
+- Click **Load unpacked** and select the unzipped folder